MicrosoftDocs/minecraft-creator/creator/Documents/ResourcePack.md

 If your resource pack does not appear in the Add-Ons section of a world, that points to a malformed `manifest.json` file.
 Let's investigate it.

 - Are there two different UUIDs in the `manifest.json` header and modules section?
 See the **UUID** section for more information.
-- Have you turned on file extensions and paths? `manifest.json` may not be just `manifest.json`.
+- Have you turned on file extensions and paths?
 If your Explorer window does not show file extensions, you can enable **File Name Extensions** under the **View** tab.
 - Double-check JSON curly braces and brackets.
-Tools like JSON linters can be helpful here.
+JSON linting tools can help.

 ### Resource Pack Shows Up, Content Doesn't Work

 - Check that the `textures` folder is in the right place, and spelled correctly.
 Then check the `blocks` folder as well.
 - Download the [Vanilla resource pack](https://aka.ms/resourcepacktemplate) and try adding your block to the existing `textures/blocks` folder.
-- Make sure the texture file is named the same as the vanilla texture you're replacing.
+- Make sure the new texture file is named the same as the vanilla texture you're replacing.
 - Move your pack above others to ensure your `dirt.png` texture is loaded before other resource packs thanks to pack stacking.